Cyberintimidation by Publication

 Attorney for Cyberintimidation Crimes in Tampa, FL

-If you were charged with cyberintimidation by publication, a first degree misdemeanor, then contact an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.
+If you were charged with cyberintimidation by publication, a first degree misdemeanor, contact an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.

-Our attorneys represent clients charged with computer crimes including cyber harassment and cyber intimidation by publication.
+Our attorneys represent clients charged with computer crimes, including cyber harassment and cyber intimidation by publication.

-Contact us for a free consultation to discuss the charges pending against you, the typically penalties imposed after a conviction, and the best ways to avoid those consequences by aggressively fighting the criminal charges in court.
+Contact us for a free consultation to discuss the charges pending against you, the typical penalties imposed after a conviction, and the best ways to avoid those consequences by aggressively fighting the criminal charges in court.

-Definitions under Florida’s Cyberintimidation Statute
+Definitions under Florida’s Cyber-Intimidation Statute